 This morning you are collected bright and early for a full day of game viewing in Hwange (Activity Package clients).
 The whole day is set aside for exploring the African bush in open 4x4 safari vehicles, searching out wildlife and birds with the help of your expert guide.

 Hwange National Park is home to Africa's Big 5, lion, leopard, rhino, buffalo and elephant, as well as all of Zimbabwe’s endangered species and is renowned for hosting one of the largest elephant populations in Africa.
 The game park is home to more than 100 mammalian species, including one of the world’s largest populations of endangered wild dog, living alongside cheetah, hyena, zebra and giraffe.

 Black and white rhinos have been introduced to the park and share it with a variety of animals and birds.
-Highlights of this park are the possible leopard and Black eagle sightings.
+Highlights of this park are the possible leopard and black eagle sightings.
 The park is home to one of the world's highest concentrations of black eagles.

 Other interesting features of the park is the prolific amount of traditional San rock art and the grave of Cecil John Rhodes.
 The Matobo Hills are regarded as a sacred site by the local Shona, who perform rituals in these ancient hills.
 The rain shrine of the Ndebele, dedicated to the god of the ancestors, is also found in these hills.
-The culturally important Matobo Hills consist of exposed granite boulders that were formed millions years ago, making for a mysterious and surreal landscape.
+The culturally important Matobo Hills consist of exposed granite boulders that were formed millions of years ago, making for a mysterious and surreal landscape.